jwplayer/applicaster-docs/video-playback.md

 <img src="./img/type-mapping.png" width="1024">

 ## How to add subtitles / captions?
-See https://support.jwplayer.com/articles/how-to-add-closed-captions.
+See JW Documentation on [adding closed captions](https://support.jwplayer.com/articles/how-to-add-closed-captions).
 Captions will automatically appear in Applicaster Apps.

 Please note that Samsung and LG using Shaka Player.
 Shakaplayer needs a two-letter code entere.
 Entering language code in the captions editor (srclang field in the API).
-See also Update a text track )
+See also [Update a text track developer documentation](https://developer.jwplayer.com/jwplayer/reference/patch_v2-sites-site-id-media-media-id-text-tracks-track-id-)

 ## Enabling casting or airplay
-It is by available in applicasters platform.
+This is available in applicasters platform.
 See for more info [applicaster documenation](https://docs.applicaster.com/plugin-development/30-guides/50-plugins/50-player#properties).
 Search for chromecast or airplay.

 *Airplay is enabled by default on iOS apps with no further setup.
 Chromecast, requires clients to provide a chromecast app ID created here: https://cast.google.com/publish/